chi-collective/genparse/README.md

    then you should downgrade your version of numpy via `pip install "numpy<2"`.

+## Reference Papers
+An Introduction to Sequential Monte Carlo Language Model Probabilistic Programming framework of Lew et al. (2023)

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments